JMA1911/time-series-analysis-forecasting/README.md

 - R
 - forecast
+- vars
 - tseries
-- rugarch
+- urca
 - ggplot2

 ---

 ## Key Results

-- Developed forecasting models using ARIMA methodology.
-- Modelled conditional volatility using ARCH and GARCH specifications.
+- Selected ARIMA(1,1,1) as the best univariate model using AIC, BIC and residual diagnostics.
-- Compared competing models using statistical diagnostics and forecasting performance.
+- Developed a VAR(2) model using multiple stock indices to improve forecasting performance.
+- Demonstrated lower RMSE and MAE for the VAR model compared with the ARIMA benchmark.
-- Produced a fully reproducible analysis and report in R.
+- Produced a fully reproducible forecasting workflow and statistical analysis in R.

 ---

 ## Repository Contents

-- `time_series_analysis_forecasting.R` – Complete analysis and modelling code.
+- `time_series_analysis_forecasting.Rmd` – Complete modelling and analysis code.
 - `Time Series Analysis and Forecasting Report.pdf` – Coursework report.

 ---